vasilakisfil/Introspected-REST/README.md

 Subsequently, the next 4 constraints, the core of REST, is a result of the effort to obtain a _uniform interface_ between different components.

 ### 4.2.
-All important resources are identifed by one resource identifer mechanism
+All important resources are identified by one resource identifier mechanism
 > induces simple, visible, reusable, stateless communication

 Roy explains that very well in his thesis: